VikParuchuri/vikparuchuri.com/source/_posts/2013-07-09-predicting-season-records-for-nfl-teams-part-2.markdown

 * train - this is used to "train" the task.
 This is called if the task is being instantiated on data with known outcomes.
 * predict - this is called after training, on data with unknown outcomes.

+If you specify an *args* class attribute (dictionary), then those arguments will be passed into the task train and predict methods.

 Tasks are run inside of workflows, which we will discuss later on.

 Converting per-game features to per-season